Brandon Call

-Brandon Spencer Lee Call (born November 17, 1976) is an American former television and film actor as a child and adolescent.
-He played Hobie Buchannon in the first year of Baywatch.
+Brandon Spencer Lee Call (born November 17, 1976) is an American former television and film actor.
+He played Hobie Buchannon in the first year of Baywatch and J.T.
+Lambert on Step by Step.

-Personal life

-Call was born on November 17, 1976, in Torrance, California.
-He is the youngest of four children born to Richard and Elyse Call.

-He is married and raising his stepdaughter.
-Call already has one daughter from a previous relationship.
-She was born in 1998.

 Career

-While still in childhood, Call began acting in 1984.
+While still a child, Brandon Call began acting in 1984.
 His first roles were guest spots on Simon & Simon and Hotel.
 His film debut was voicing "Fairy #1" in Disney's The Black Cauldron in 1985.
 Also in 1985, he landed a recurring role on the NBC daytime drama, Santa Barbara.
 During his stint on Santa Barbara, he earned two Young Artist Awards for the role.
 After leaving the series in 1987, he guest-starred on two episodes of St. Elsewhere; he also co-starred with fellow soap opera veteran Christopher Rich on the short-lived series The Charmings.
-In 1989, Call was cast as Hobie Buchannon for the maiden season of NBC's Baywatch, which passed into syndication the following year.
+In 1989, Call was cast as Hobie Buchannon for the first season of NBC's Baywatch, which passed into syndication the following year.
 Call left the show to concentrate on his studies.

 In 1990, Call returned to films with Blind Fury, in which he co-starred opposite Rutger Hauer.
 A year later, Call starred with Andrew Dice Clay in The Adventures of Ford Fairlane; he also appeared in For the Boys starring Bette Midler.

 Before the close of 1991, Call was cast as John Thomas "J.T."
 Lambert on the ABC sitcom Step by Step, which moved to CBS in 1997 for its final season, after which Call retired from acting.